glciampaglia/knowledge_linker/docs/log.markdown

 on pytables-users, let's see if I get a reply.

 Also, killed the networkx script for computing the diameter: after 24h it had covered 57K source!
-The maximum distance was nonetheless equal to 260 at that point -- quite a lot.
-Tried looking at alternative Python libraries, but graph_tool doesn't have a decent way to load an adjacency matrix, and scipy's sparse graph routines do not seem to work properly.
+The maximum distance was nonetheless equal to *260* at that point -- quite a lot.
+Tried looking at alternative Python libraries, but graph\_tool doesn't have a decent way to load an adjacency matrix, and scipy's sparse graph routines do not seem to work properly.
 Maybe try iGraph?

+## Sun Jun 23 16:59:15 EDT 2013

+Today started compiling graph\_tool on smithers.
+Converted the adjancecy list (no weights) to GraphML format, with good results in terms of speed and and memory occupancy, though I believe most of the speedup comes from my using of the laptop, which is equipped with an SSD disk.
+If everything works out on Lenny, I will pimp up the diameter script to compute it in parallel with graph\_tool though I will probably have to install OpenMP as well.